Council rates remissions are available for ratepayers that meet the criteria, and rates can be postponed in some circumstances.

 Rates postponement for financial hardship

 Ratepayers with at least 25% equity in their property, who are unable to access financial assistance from private sector financial institutions, and have applied for a rates rebate, may be able to postpone part of the rates.
-The ratepayer will be required to pay the first $1,000 of the rates.
-Ratepayers applying for a rates postponement on the grounds of extreme financial hardship must provide evidence of their financial circumstance.
 See the postponement policy at the bottom of the page for more details.

 To apply, fill in the form below and send it back to council via email or post.